School of Education

-Gupta, A. (in process).
+Gupta, A. (2016).
 Policy Trends in Teacher Professionalization and Professionalism in India.
 In J. Fox, M. Li and S. Grieshaber (Eds).
 Contemporary Issues and Challenges in Early Childhood Education in the Asia-Pacific Region.
 New Frontiers of Educational Research Series.
 Springer.

 Gupta, A. (2016).
 Progressive education in a Nursery/Kindergarten school in New York City: The Riverside Church Weekday School from 1930 to 2013.
 In S. Semel & A. Sadovnik (Eds): Schools of tomorrow, schools of today: What happened to progressive education.
 New York, NY: Peter Lang.

 Gupta, A. (2015).
 “Pedagogy of third space”: A multidimensional curriculum in early childhood.
 Policy Futures in Education, 13(2), pp. 260–272.